Top thrifting tips, telling Spenderella to go to hell, financial mistakes grads should avoid and crazy money quotes.

 The Broke and Beautiful Life — With more media appearances on the horizon, Stephanie says that she needs different clothes.
-The problem is, she doesn’t budget for clothes — except for “the occasional restock of workout wear…” So the bloggers Two Cheap Blondes join her in this blog about finding “stylish, high-end clothing” at thrift stores.
+The problem is, she doesn’t budget for clothes — except for “the occasional restock of workout wear…” So the bloggers Two Cheap Blondes join her in this blog about thrifting, or finding “stylish, high-end clothing” at thrift stores.

 I don’t wear stylish, high-end clothing, so I’ll let them lead the way.
 I do find the first tip, Use Current Trends to Shop for “Old” Clothes, interesting though.
 I’m guessing it works for men, too.